0xcadams/proof-of-residency/WHITEPAPER.md

 }
 ```

 The requester pays the gas fee as well as a minimal ETH amount to cover the [costs of sending the letter](https://www.lob.com/pricing/print-mail) and development costs of the platform (a variable cost set by the owner/eventual DAO, ideally as low as possible).
-This also acts as a deterrent to fraud/general laziness, as the user must pay this amount each time they request a commitment.
+This also acts as a deterrent to fraud/forgetfulness, as the user must pay this amount each time they request a commitment.

 ### Step Two: Reveal

 Once the user receives the letter with the mnemonic, they now have all of the information they need to prove that they reside at the address they requested.
-In the letter, are instructed to return back to the website and re-enter their country and the remaining BIP39 words (alongside their password which they definitely didn't forget) to regenerate the public key.
+In the letter, they are instructed to return back to the website and re-enter their country and the remaining BIP39 words (alongside their password) to regenerate the public key.
 The public key and country ID are then sent to the smart contract. **There is a required time delay of one week between requesting and minting, for security of the system.** The user is instructed to return if it has not been one week.
-See [Known Attack Vectors](#known-attack-vectorstradeoffs) for more information.
+See [Known Attack Vectors](#known-attack-vectorstradeoffs) for the reasoning for this requirement.

 The inputs are used to reconstruct the original commitment and it is verified to ensure that the public key (`commitment`) is the same as the original value.